garrardkitchen/resume/content/blog/principles.md

 I've hit this numerous times when planning for **microservices** and bounded contexts, in particular, on green-field projects.
 What should we include and where?
 Should we separate claims away from users for instance?
 Will the demand for Claims be greater than for users?
 Who knows?!
 You don't until you have some **metrics** behind you.
 You can always merge or break them [**microservices**] up later.

 Another area that I believe this encompasses is splitting code up across multiple files and folders.
-If it's a PoC, a sample piece of code, or some thing that has a short shelf life, just keep it in one file.
+If it's a PoC, a sample piece of code, or something that has a short shelf life, just keep it in one file.
 When it's the right time - moving out of PoC/other - then you can consider optimizing it.
 Up until then, it's a huge waste of time and effort.

 Architecture is a great example of when not to prematurely optimize.
 Architecture normally infers cost.
 Generally, the more of something, the greater the cost.
 This could mean for a startup the difference between survival and their demise.
-Adopting a **guiding principle** of being **frugal** from the outset, is a prudent and wise decison.
+Adopting a **guiding principle** of being **frugal** from the outset, is a prudent and wise decision.
 What this means is that you're always looking for the most cost-effective way of accomplishing your goal.
 So, if you don't know your demand, it means you opt for a single server instead of having a **HA** cluster of 3 master nodes and 5 worker nodes!
 Down from 8 servers to 1 which on a month by month basis during development and beta/early releases could mean the saving of thousands of pounds sterling.

 Sadly, I've come across a few startup that have failed just because they ran out of cash early on.
 It's a real shame for all involved.